Gina Long: Charity work

 Long was appointed MBE for services to the charity sector in December 2015.
-Long has raised almost £7 million for charity and started her own charitable foundation in December 2015 to support East Anglian families living with cancer or a disability.
-The GeeWizz Charitable Trust was set up to create a platform to purchase much-needed equipment for children in Suffolk and Norfolk helping two specific groups – children and young adults with disabilities and those who are affected by cancer, either directly or indirectly, or those carrying out research into the disease, especially sarcoma and breast cancer.
+Long has raised over £9 million for charity and started a charitable foundation in December 2015 to support East Anglian families living with cancer or a disability.
+The GeeWizz Charitable Trust was set up to create a platform to purchase equipment for children in Suffolk and Norfolk helping children and young adults with disabilities and those who are affected by cancer, either directly or indirectly, or those carrying out research into the disease, especially sarcoma and breast cancer.
 The GeeWizz slogan was #transparentgiving, based on the principles of transparent and accountable fundraising to ensure every donor and fundraiser knows exactly where their money is spent and how it changes many lives of those supported.
 In February 2023, it was announced that GeeWizz would be closing to focus on "family, other charity campaigning and projects [they are] passionate about."

-In April 2010, Long launched the very first Sir Bobby's Online Auction, a global fundraiser held in memory of her dear friend and former England manager Sir Bobby Robson.
+In April 2010, Long launched the very first Sir Bobby's Online Auction, a global fundraiser held in memory of her friend and former England manager Sir Bobby Robson.
 The two-week online auction, held annually until 2015, featured luxury 'money-can't-buy' items from the world of sport, celebrity and lifestyle raising hundreds of thousands of pounds for the Sir Bobby Robson Foundation, Breakthrough Breast Cancer and other charities.
-The likes of Wayne Rooney, Sir Alex Ferguson and Jose Mourinho have all supported the global fundraiser in the past.
+The likes of Wayne Rooney, Sir Alex Ferguson, and Jose Mourinho have all supported the global fundraiser in the past.

-Long then launched the Ultimate Charity Auction, a global online auction offering unique money-can't-buy prizes supported by football clubs around the world as well as FIFA, UEFA and other global industry leaders.
-Since its inception, the auction - which works in partnership with the League Managers Association and global, national and regional media - has raised more than £1 million for national and local charities, along with supporting specific mental health programmes, funding crucial cancer research and funding life-changing equipment for children living with life-threatening conditions.

 She was a founder member of the Suffolk Breakthrough Breast Cancer group and in August 2015, Long and close friends celebrated raising £1 million for the charity.
-Long took the lead in implementing an East Anglian-based special events fundraising committee of the Prince's Trust, chairing it for two of her 10 years and helping to raise more than £480,000, and later became chair of the special events committee of East Anglia's Children's Hospice, covering Suffolk, Norfolk, Cambridgeshire and North Essex.
+Long took the lead in implementing an East Anglian-based special events fundraising committee of the Prince's Trust, chairing it for two of her 10 years and helping to raise more than £480,000, and later became chair of the special events committee of East Anglia's Children's Hospice, covering Suffolk, Norfolk, Cambridgeshire, and North Essex.